ProfessorKazarinoff/jupyterhub-engr101/docs/docs/add_users.md

 ## Create a new user

 If you have a small class or a small lab, creating users one at a time at the command line and assigning them passwords might be all you need to do to get JupyterHub working for your small group.

 Next, we will create a new user on the server and log in as the new user.
-For a small group, you could repeat this process a couple times, and send out user names and passwords to people in your group.
+For a small group, you could repeat this process a couple times, and send out usernames and passwords to people in your group.

 On the server, create the new user with the ```adduser``` command.
 I called my new user ```gabby```.